-It has been a long time that I have posted a blog on my blogsite.
-So, it is time to do a blogpost.
+It has been a long time that I have posted a blog on my blog site.
+So, it is time to do a blog post.
 It was for me confusing about the Outlook for iOS and Android app and that’s why I made this post to clarify this.
 Maybe you ran to a problem with Mobile Application Management (MAM) in Microsoft Intune for the Outlook for iOS and Android app.
 I was one of them and could can’t get the correct information from the Internet how about the support within the Outlook app and the Native mail app on iOS, Android and Window 10.

 We got 2 different scenarios at this moment.
 We got an Exchange 2016 version which running on-premise.
-The second one is that we got have an Exchange Online which is running in the Cloud.
+The second one is that we got to have an Exchange Online which is running in the Cloud.
 So how do you manage a BYOD as in MAM based on these 2 different scenarios?

 Then you got 2 different apps to get your email on your mobile device (BYOD) You got the Outlook App (which is available for iOS and Android) and you have got the system app, called the native mail app.
 The functionality is 1-on-1 not the same with the Outlook app and the native mail app.
 Of course is this depending on which kind of Exchange version you are using at the moment.

 Microsoft Intune has an Exchange Connector to connect your Exchange on-premise with Microsoft Intune.
 This is required if you want to use Conditional Access (CA).
-I’m not going further with the configuration of the Exchange connector in this blogpost.
+I’m not going further with the configuration of the Exchange connector in this blog post.

 App Protection Policies:

 Outlook app will support these policies.
-Native mail app doesn’t support the App Protection Policies, only the managed apps which are compatible with Mobile Application Management (Intune SDK has to be integrated in the app).
+Native mail app doesn’t support the App Protection Policies, only the managed apps which are compatible with Mobile Application Management (Intune SDK has to be integrated into the app).
 With App Protection policies you can limit some functions within the app, like copy/paste to an un-managed app.
 Save the attachments to a local storage and so on.

-Outlook for iOS and Android app: Only if you have Office 365/Exchange Online the policies will work on the BYOD device based on Mobile Application Management.
+The outlook for iOS and Android app: Only if you have Office 365/Exchange Online the policies will work on the BYOD device based on Mobile Application Management.

 Native mail app: App Protection Policies doesn’t support native mail apps.
 Mobile Application Management will not work for native mail apps.